Metadrop/ddev-aljibe/README.md

 You are ready! you will have a new Drupal project based on Aljibe ready for development.

-## Transform project from boilerplate to ddev
+## Transform project from Metadrop Boilerplate to DDEV Aljibe

+DDEV Aljibe is a reimplementation of [Metadrop Boilerplate](https://github.com/Metadrop/drupal-boilerplate) on top of DDEV.
+If you want to port a Metadrop Boilerplate project into an DDEV Aljibe project follow this instructions:

 - Create folder ddev-addons, it will contain all ddev project necessary to build the ddev project:
 ```